lrx0014/DiversifyAnalysis/README.md

 ```
 - specify your dataset with **--data_dir**
 - specify your dataset name with **--dataset**
+- specify a different test group with **--test_envs** if appliable
 - training log will be saved to **--output**
 - generated models will be saved to **--output_model**
+- see other parameters list with **--help**

 ### 3. evaluate
+for each training round, the output value 'target acc' is the accuracy value for the model

 ## References
 ```